arafato/azure-core-concepts-book/README.md

 The exception is Brazil South, which is paired with a region outside its geography.
 More information at [https://docs.microsoft.com/azure/best-practices-availability-paired-regions](https://docs.microsoft.com/azure/best-practices-availability-paired-regions)
 #### Gotchas
-- When deploying new resources onto Azure you can select the region to deploy to, however, as of now you cannot choose amongst the individual data-centers available in that region.
+>- When deploying new resources onto Azure you can select the region to deploy to, however,
+>as of now you cannot choose amongst the individual data-centers available in that region.
-- Availability of Azure services depend on the region.
+>- Availability of Azure services depend on the region.
 Not every service that is *Generally Available* is available in every region.
-Please check services available by region at [https://azure.microsoft.com/regions/services/](https://azure.microsoft.com/regions/services/)
+>Please check services available by region at [https://azure.microsoft.com/regions/services/](https://azure.microsoft.com/regions/services/)

 ### Authentication and Authorization
 Understanding Authentication in Azure can be complicated at the beginning.
 Most users